Glebsin/daily-challenge-widget/README.md

 98% github copilot + 1% chatgpt + 1% me

-This widget is designed for tracking streak of the daily challenge
+This widget is designed for tracking daily challenge completion

 **HOW TO USE:**